dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T547: Moral ambiguity complicates law enforcement.
+### T547: The line between right and wrong is often unclear.

 |Support|
 |---|